 It is crucial not to do the final inspection too early or too close to settlement, as it leaves too much time for things to stop working or not enough time to rectify things.
 The ideal time frame in my opinion is 1-week prior at a time that both buyer and seller can get together.

 My personal advice is that wherever possible, sell the property as is where is.
 What does this mean?
 Well, you just add a special condition to the contract selling it “as is where is”.
 This is perfectly legal providing both buyer and seller agree to it.
 All that would need to happen is the buyer tests everything at their inspection of the property prior to making an offer.
 This way if something is not working, they can make an offer accordingly and it will be up to the seller to either accept or rectify the problem.
 This way the final inspection is only an opportunity to make sure the property is in the same condition as what it was when they bought the property, however there will be no good working order inspection.

 As agents we sometimes take on more than we should.
 Remember, our job is to get the highest and best price the market is prepared to pay.
 Our job is not to know every property intimately and how they work.

-Now that you’re no longer doing the final inspection, if you’re curious to find out exactly what tasks you should be focussing your time and energy on, make sure you register for my upcoming Real Estate Brilliance seminar.
+Now that you’re no longer doing the final inspection, if you’re curious to find out exactly what tasks you should be focussing your time and energy on, make sure you register for my upcoming FREE half-day Real Estate Brilliance webinar.
 I’ll be covering the 9 Pillars of Real Estate Success and going over the 7 High Dollar Productive Activities all successful agents should be focussing on.